Josue-Crandall/ProjectDemo-FifthYear/README.md

 Hashing, and hash verification.\
 \
 All output is in base64 (or whatever format the input was originally, in the case of decryption/decoding).

-<a name="8"></a>
-### Misc

-FileTransferServer is a simple node-express webserver with a chat program in it (simple SJCL symmetric encryption). \
-It is convenient for bootstrapping.
-The project is not clean as it was scavenged from other projects quickly.\
-\
-BrowserBasedChat is a distinct UI and chat logic that plugs into the standard encryption proxy.
-It forces the user to trust their browser,\
-but is nicer as an experience UI-wise.
-It is not clean as it was scavenged from other projects quickly.

 [to top](#top)